PaulStoffregen/Arduino_Dev_List_Topics/README.md

 sketches depending on edited core library code aren't easily shared.
 The desire is to increase these buffer sizes from Arduino sketch code.

-Consensus seems to have formed around Martino Facchin's RingBuffer addMemory proposal.
+Consensus seems to have formed around (Martino Facchin's RingBuffer addMemory](https://github.com/facchinm/ArduinoCore-samd/commits/RingBuffer_extra_rebased) proposal.
 The public API is still very much debated, but some consensus seems to involve overloading Serial.begin.
 Type/class names and syntax for buffers are uncertain.
 Some concerns about publishing internal core lib structures as public APIs was expressed.
 Progress seems to have stalled.

+Note to self: "local copy is arduino-src/ringbuffer_extra/ArduinoCore-samd".

 ### API for halt, reboot, watchdog, low power modes